 Does SOS really stand for “Save Our Ship?”
-If not, what does this “send help” abbreviation specifically mean?
+If not, what does the “send help” abbreviation SOS really stand for??

 The original radio distress signal, announced officially on January 7, 1904 by the Marconi companies was “CQD” or in Morse code (-.-. – -.- -..).
-Much like SOS, CQD was backronymed to mean “Come Quick, Danger,” “Come Quickly, Distress,” or even “Come Quick – Drowning,” but in fact CQD stood for, well, nothing at all.
+Much like SOS, CQD was “backronymed” to mean “Come Quick, Danger,” “Come Quickly, Distress,” or even “Come Quick – Drowning,” but in fact, CQD stood for nothing at all.

 Unfortunately, as anyone who has spent time listening to a shortwave radio knows, fading and static can be problematic, sometimes completely washing out parts of transmissions.
 As a result, “CQD” could very easily just be taken as “CQ” if a loud burst of static or fading were to take out the last letter.